 "Measure For Measure" is set in motion when Vincentio, the Duke of Vienna, steps down from his position and disguises himself as a friar so he can move freely among his people and observe first-hand how they live.
 He turns his throne over to his puritannic deputy, Angelo, who begins imposing his morally constrained view of the world on the citizenry.
 Among his first acts is the arrest of and imposition of the death penalty against a young man named Claudio for violation of a little-known and even less applied anti-fornication law.
-When Claudio’s sister, Isabella, a novitiate at a nunnery, pleads for her brother’s life, the lustful Angelo consents but only if she will sleep with him which, despite Claudio’s fervent entreaties, she refuses to do.

 "I felt this wouldn’t be such a cliché obvious choice of material (for an all-female reading,)" van Ginhoven said during a recent interview, at which she was joined by Galvin, the reading’s director Jenna Ware, and cast members Harrison and Bock.